sdllc/node-elementtree/README.md

 Example 1 – Creating An XML Document
 ====================

 This example shows how to build a valid XML document that can be published to Atom Hopper.
 Atom Hopper is used internally as a bridge from products all the way to collecting revenue, called “Usage.”
-MaaS and other products send similar events to it every time user performs an action on a resource (e.g. creates, updates or deletes).
+MaaS and other products send similar events to it every time user performs an action on a resource (e.g. creates,updates or deletes).
 Below is an example of leveraging the API to create a new XML document.

 ```javascript
 var et = require('elementtree');